-Our audit of your financial statements is in progress.
+Our audit of your financial statements is complete.
 This report contains all our findings to date which we need to report to you.
-We will need to provide you with an updated version of this document when our audit is substantially complete.
-We do not anticipate issuing our audit opinion before 31 July 2019.

 Our approach to materiality

 The concept of materiality is fundamental to the preparation of the financial statements and the audit process and applies not only to the monetary misstatements but also to disclosure requirements and adherence to acceptable accounting practice and applicable law.